appsmithorg/appsmith/CONTRIBUTING.md

 # Contributing to Appsmith

-First off, thanks for your interest in Appsmith and taking the time to contribute on this project. 🙌 Appsmith is a project by developers for developers and there are a lot of ways you can contribute.
+Thank you for your interest in Appsmith and taking the time to contribute on this project. 🙌 Appsmith is a project by developers for developers and there are a lot of ways you can contribute.
 Feel free to propose changes to this document in a pull request.